Chapter 8: Missions

 A wizard performing bizarre ceremonies.

-Her mother, Farina, bewitching her to forget.
+My mother, Farina, bewitching me to forget.

 Countless memories resurfaced, brought back by Gaelib lazily stroking her head, humming a melody that Farina had sung while brushing her daughter’s hair.